kapicorp/kapitan/README.md

                         set inventory path, default is "./inventory" --ignore-version-check
-                        ignore the version from .kapitan
+                        ignore the version from .kapitan --force-recompile, -f
+                        force recompilation of all targets, ignores .kapitan_cache
 ```

 These parameters can also be defined in a local `.kapitan` file, for example: